xmuyulab/DreamDIA/README.md

 #### 2. Spectral libraries

 Only .tsv libraries are supported.
-All of the fields required by DreamDIA<sup>XMBD</sup> are listed in `Dream-DIA/lib_col_settings`.
+All of the columns required by DreamDIA are listed in `DreamDIA/lib_col_settings`.
 Users can modify this file to adjust their own spectral libraries.

 #### 3. output

-DreamDIA<sup>XMBD</sup> outputs peptide and protein identification and quantification results.
+DreamDIA outputs peptide and protein identification and quantification results.
 An empty directory is suggested for the `--out` argument to save all of the output files.

 #### 4*.
 Advanced: train your own deep representation models

 See the guidance in `Train_customized_models.ipynb` to train your own deep representation models.

-## 5. Cite this article
+### 5. Cite this article

-Gao, M., Yang, W., Li, C. et al. Deep representation features from DreamDIA<sup>XMBD</sup> improve the analysis of data-independent acquisition proteomics.
-Commun Biol 4, 1190 (2021). https://doi.org/10.1038/s42003-021-02726-6
+Gao, M., Yang, W., Li, C. et al. Deep representation features from DreamDIA<sup>XMBD</sup> improve the analysis of data-independent acquisition proteomics. *Commun Biol* 4, 1190 (2021). https://doi.org/10.1038/s42003-021-02726-6